- 0% balance transfers available

-Post Office Money credit cards are part of the Mastercard network, so they’re accepted in more than 35 million locations worldwide.
-The cards are provided by Bank of Ireland UK.
+Post Office Money credit cards are part of the Mastercard network, so they’re accepted in more than 70 million locations worldwide.
+They also come with 24/7 customer support.

 What types of credit cards are available from Post Office Money?